cityofaustin/atd-moped/README.md

 ### Austin Transportation
 # Mobility Project Database

-#### How might we support comprehensive analysis and reporting on Austin’s mobility-related infrastructure projects?
+#### How might we support comprehensive tracking of Austin’s mobility activities?

 The City of Austin Transportation Department has a diverse portfolio of mobility-related infrastructure projects.
 These are currently managed in various platforms — from simple spreadsheets administered by a single workgroup to bespoke enterprise software that tracks all capitally-funded projects.
 As a result, there is no centralized system of record, analysis and reporting capabilities are limited, and resources are not used efficiently.

 Using a single platform to manage all of ATD’s mobility-related infrastructure projects would increase organizational alignment, enable holistic analysis and reporting, and lay the groundwork for robust business intelligence and data integrations.